AjitheshB/Sign-In-Page/README.md

 - Mobile Responsive design
 - Clean UI
 - Username and password fields
+- Includes forgot password and sign up fields

 ## How to Use

 1. Open the `index.html` file.
 2. View it in your browser.

-### DISCLAIMER: There is no JavaScript so the program does not function.
+#### DISCLAIMER: There is no JavaScript so the program does not function.

-## Made with ❤️ by Ajithesh
+## Made by Ajithesh